hybridsjs/hybrids/docs/migration.md

 ### Store Errors

-For better developer experience, the `store.get()` and `store.set()` methods throw type errors immediately, instead of returning a model in error state.
+For better developer experience, the `store.get()` and `store.set()` methods throw **type errors** immediately, instead of returning a model in error state.
 This is not a breaking change, but the information can help you to find the issue faster.

 ## v8.0.0

 ### Browser Support

-The `v8` release drops support for the webcomponents polyfill.
+The `v8.0` release drops support for the webcomponents polyfill.
 Currently, all of the modern browsers support Shadow DOM, so we can safely remove the support for the polyfill.
 Legacy Edge is no longer supported by the Microsoft, and support for the IE was already dropped in `v5.0.0`.

 ## v7.0.0

-The `v7` major release focuses on cleaning up and removing rarely used features.
+The `v7.0` major release focuses on cleaning up and removing rarely used features.
 There are several breaking changes, but usually updating from earlier versions should not require code changes if you followed the translation rules in the component definition.
 Otherwise, use the instructions to update your code.

 ### Component Model